FoxinTale/Character-DB/README.md

 - The large text boxes actually expand as you type now.
 - Overhauled the mySQL backend by modelling a new database, which adds  more features.
 - Properly handled HTML encoded characters when displayed.
+- Gracefully handled if there's no input from the user, it auto-fuills the area.
+- Reworked and overhauled how individual characters are displayed.
+- Figured out how to make characters be sharable with other people.
+- Handled it if the shared link is an invalid character ID number.